Section 2 : Exploring sounds and music

 From a very early age, we respond to familiar sounds –a baby will respond to its mother’s or carer’s voice for example –and we learn new sounds very quickly.
 Your pupils will have learnt to recognise a large number of different sounds.
 In this section, you support your pupils’ developing ideas about sounds and how they are produced.
 The emphasis is on practical activities and active learning.
 Do you play an instrument yourself?
 Or know someone who could visit your classroom to play to your pupils?

 This section also explores ways for helping pupils to assess their own work.
-(See Key Resource: Assessing learning.)
+(See Key Resource: Assessing learning [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] .)
 Being involved in assessment helps pupils understand their learning and set goals for future progress.
 It also builds self-confidence and enthusiasm for learning.